-If you like free stuff, then Benri's WordPress theme is well worth checking out.
-It'll cost you $49, but it comes with $91-worth of premium plugins that'll help you quickly build the site of your dreams.
-It's a multi-purpose responsive theme that comes with Visual Composer, Ultimate VC, LayerSlider and more besides, and if you need to get up and running quickly it features a huge collection of ready-made demo sites that you can install with a single click.
+Benri's WordPress theme is well worth checking out.
+It'll cost you $47, but it comes with $91-worth of premium plugins that'll help you quickly build the site of your dreams.
+It's a multi-purpose responsive theme that comes with Visual Composer, Ultimate VC, LayerSlider and more besides, and if you need to get up and running quickly it features a huge collection of ready made demo sites that you can install with a single click.

-For a great way to create elegant and professional portfolios, take a look at Tersus for Adobe Muse CC.
+For a great way to create elegant and professional portfolios, take a look at Tersus for Adobe Muse CC (get Creative Cloud here).
 For just $25 you get a collection of 14 ready-made high quality responsive template designs, many of them with must-have features such as parallax scrolling, full-screen video and dynamic slideshows.
 There are hundreds of fonts to choose from through Typekit, as well as integration with Wow.js and Animate.css for creating smooth reveal animations.

 Rhythm is a fully responsive template form single- and multi-page sites, and at just $17 it gives you plenty of features and choice for your money.
 This Bootstrap-powered HTML5 template features over 50 pre-built demo sites to work with, plus over 40 portfolio pages, with easy-to-customise backgrounds, colour schemes and content as well as parallax sections and deliciously smooth animation.